-- A. Install doors and frames in accordance with ANSI/SDI-100 and DHI. - B. Coordinate installation of glass and glazing. - C. Install door louvers, plumb, and level. - D. Coordinate installation of doors and frames with installation of frames and hardware. - E. Coordinate with masonry and wallboard wall construction for anchor placement. - F. Install roll-formed steel reinforcement channels between two abutting frames.
+- A. Install doors and frames in accordance with ANSI/SDI-100 and DHI. - B. Coordinate installation of glass and glazing. - C. Install door louvers, plumb, and level. - D. Coordinate installation of doors and frames with installation of frames and hardware specified in Section 08710. - E. Coordinate with masonry and wallboard wall construction for anchor placement. - F. Install roll formed steel reinforcement channels between two abutting frames.
 Anchor to structure and floor.